-A. Each applicant who is approved for a loan by the commission may be granted a loan in such amounts and for such periods as the commission determines.
-The loan shall not exceed the necessary expenses incurred while attending a teacher preparation program.

-B. A loan shall bear interest at the rate of:

-(1) eighteen percent per year if the loan recipient completes his teacher preparation program and no portion of the principal and interest is forgiven pursuant to Subsection F of this section; or

-C. Loans made pursuant to the Teacher Loan for Service Act shall not accrue interest until:

-(1) the commission determines the loan recipient has terminated the recipient's teacher preparation program prior to completion;

-(2) the commission determines the loan recipient has failed to fulfill the recipient's obligation to practice as a licensed teacher in New Mexico; or

-(3) the commission cancels a contract between a student and the commission pursuant to Section 21-22E-9 NMSA 1978.

-D. The loan shall be evidenced by a contract between the loan recipient and the commission acting on behalf of the state.
-The contract shall provide for the payment by the state of a stated sum covering the costs of a teacher preparation program and shall be conditioned on the repayment of the loan to the state over a period established by the commission after the completion of the teacher preparation program and any postgraduate study or internship required to complete the loan recipient's education.

-E. A loan made to a recipient who fails to complete his teacher preparation program shall become due immediately upon termination of his teacher preparation program.
-The commission, in consultation with the loan recipient, shall establish terms of repayment, alternate service or cancellation terms.

-F. The contract shall provide that the commission shall forgive a portion of the loan for each year that the loan recipient practices his profession as a licensed teacher in New Mexico.
-The loan shall be forgiven as follows:

-(1) loan terms of one year shall require one year of practice.
-Upon completion of service, one hundred percent of the loan shall be forgiven;

-(2) Ioan terms of two years shall require one year of practice for each year of the Ioan.
-Upon completion of the first year of service, fifty percent of the Ioan shall be forgiven.
-Upon completion of the second year of service, the remainder of the Ioan shall be forgiven; and
+- A. Each applicant who is approved for a loan by the commission may be granted a loan in such amounts and for such periods as the commission determines.
+The loan shall not exceed the necessary expenses incurred while attending a teacher preparation program. - B. A loan shall bear interest at the rate of: - (1) eighteen percent per year if the loan recipient completes his teacher preparation program and no portion of the principal and interest is forgiven pursuant to Subsection E of this section; or - (2) seven percent per year in all other cases. - C. The loan shall be evidenced by a contract between the loan recipient and the commission acting on behalf of the state.
+The contract shall provide for the payment by the state of a stated sum covering the costs of a teacher preparation program and shall be conditioned on the repayment of the loan to the state, together with interest, over a period established by the commission after the completion of the teacher preparation program and any postgraduate study or internship required to complete the loan recipient's education.
+The contract shall further provide that immediately upon completion or termination of the loan recipient's education, all interest then accrued shall be capitalized. - D. A loan made to a recipient who fails to complete his teacher preparation program shall become due, together with interest, immediately upon termination of his teacher preparation program.
+The commission, in consultation with the loan recipient, shall establish terms of repayment, alternate service or cancellation terms. - E. The contract shall provide that the commission shall forgive a portion of the loan principal and interest for each year that the loan recipient practices his profession as a licensed teacher in New Mexico.
+Loan principal and interest shall be forgiven as follows: - (1) loan terms of one year shall require one year of practice.
+Upon completion of service, one hundred percent of the principal plus accrued interest shall be forgiven; - (2) loan terms of two years shall require one year of practice for each year of the loan.
+Upon completion of the first year of service, fifty percent of the principal plus accrued interest shall be forgiven.
+Upon completion of the second year of service, the remainder of the principal plus accrued interest shall be forgiven; and